 If poetry could tell it backwards, true, begin

 that moment shrapnel scythed you to the stinking mud…

 Here, she presents us with an ugly scene from the battlefield.
 The sibilant ‘s’ sounds fuse with the harsh cacophony of ‘shrapnel’ and ‘stinking’ to recreate the goriness and ignominy of the soldier’s brutal end.
 The use of the word ‘scythed’ as a verb demonstrates how quickly and effortlessly the young man’s life is erased.
-Just as a farmer takes a scythe to harvest crops, we visualise how swathes of young men were killed in their prime and makes us think of The Grim Reaper on a particularly violent spree.
+Just as a farmer takes a scythe to harvest crops, we visualize how swathes of young men were killed in their prime and make us think of The Grim Reaper on a particularly violent spree.

-In this section of ‘Last Post’ by Carol Ann Duffy, the ellipsis after ‘mud’ gives us a moment to breathe and pause, before the soldier lifts himself up from the ground.
+In this section of ‘Last Post’ by Carol Ann Duffy, the ellipsis after ‘mud’ gives us a moment to breathe and pause before the soldier lifts himself up from the ground.
 He is ‘amazed’ and we feel a glimmer of magic and hope.
-The poet skilfully recreates the scene as though we are rewinding a film.
-We follow the alliterative trail of plosive ‘b’ sounds in ‘bled bad blood’, short words which convey the poet’s sense of anger and revulsion.
+The poet skillfully recreates the scene as though we are rewinding a film.
+We follow the alliterative trail of plosive ‘b’ sounds in ‘bled bad blood’, short words that convey the poet’s sense of anger and revulsion.
 This rage is further referred to by the use of the ‘slime’ and reference to ‘wounds’ which makes us pity the soldiers, sent out as machine gun fodder to die in the mud.

 In this section of ‘Last Post’, we go back over what the men would have done prior to leaving the trenches, and their final kiss to those they loved back home.
 Using the technique of a list: ‘mothers, sweethearts, sisters, younger brothers’, Duffy ensures we feel the preciousness of these young lives and how each one meant so much to so many.